-iii. be in receipt of a gross monthly household income not exceeding R17 500 (seventeen thousand five hundred Rand) and proven by the submission of the minimum of three months bank statements from all financial institutions or, if the person does not have a bank account, such proof as the City may require to substantiate the person's level of gross monthly household income.
+- iii. be in receipt of a gross monthly household income not exceeding R17 500 (seventeen thousand five hundred Rand) and proven by the submission of the minimum of three months bank statements from all financial institutions or, if the person does not have a bank account, such proof as the City may require to substantiate the person's level of gross monthly household income. - 8.2.2.
 A usufructuary or habitatio (right of habitation) or an executor or administrator of a deceased estate will be regarded as an owner.
-The applicant must produce an Affidavit or a letter from the Master of the High Court or suitably endorsed Title Deed or addendum to the Title Deed to substantiate the appointment.

-The criteria of a natural person may be waived at the discretion of the CFO to allow for a property owned by:

-- A trust where at least one beneficiary meets all the other criteria; provided that the gross monthly household income of the persons normally residing on that property be added to the gross monthly household income of all beneficiaries, which income may, collectively, not exceed R17 500. - A Close Corporation (CC) where the total number of members meets all of the other criteria; provided that the gross monthly household income of the persons normally residing on that property be added to the gross monthly household income of all members, which income may, collectively, not exceed R17 500. - Multiple owners where at least one co-owner meets all of the other criteria; provided that the gross monthly household income of the persons normally residing on that property be added to the gross monthly household income of the co-owners of that property, which income may, collectively, not exceed R17 500.

-The criteria of registered owner (per the Deeds Office) may for the purposes of granting exemptions, rebates and reductions be waived at the discretion of the CFO to allow the holder of a share or the holder of a life right and who occupies that property which that person has the right to occupy and such person is responsible for the payment of the rates in terms of their right to occupy, to allow that owner and occupant to apply for this rebate (subject to all the other applicable criteria).
+The applicant must produce an Affidavit or a letter from the Master of the High Court or suitably endorsed Title Deed or addendum to the Title Deed to substantiate the appointment. - 8.2.3.
+The criteria of a natural person may be waived at the discretion of the CFO to allow for a property owned by: - 8.2.3.1.
+A trust where at least one beneficiary meets all the other criteria; provided that the gross monthly household income of the persons normally residing on that property be added to the gross monthly household income of all beneficiaries, which income may, collectively, not exceed R17 500. - 8.2.3.2.
+A Close Corporation (CC) where the total number of members meets all of the other criteria; provided that the gross monthly household income of the persons normally residing on that property be added to the gross monthly household income of all members, which income may, collectively, not exceed R17 500. - 8.2.3.3.
+Multiple owners where at least one co-owner meets all of the other criteria; provided that the gross monthly household income of the persons normally residing on that property be added to the gross monthly household income of the co-owners of that property, which income may, collectively, not exceed R17 500. - 8.2.4.
+The criteria of registered owner (per the Deeds Office) may for the purposes of granting exemptions, rebates and reductions be waived at the discretion of the CFO to allow the holder of a share in a share-block company or the holder of a life right and who occupies that property which that person has the right to occupy and such person is responsible for the payment of the rates in terms of their right to occupy, to allow that owner and occupant to apply for this rebate (subject to all the other applicable criteria).